 Further reading & references

-- Joint Royal Colleges Ambulance Liaison Committee; Care Guideline; Hypothermia; May 2007.
+- Hypothermia; Joint Royal Colleges Ambulance Liaison Committee, October 2006

 - Edelstein JA, Li J; Hypothermia; eMedicine, October 2009.